 She was from hard work and dedication.
 From eye-glasses and fittings and appointments and patients and co-workers who loved her, from knowing everyone in town.
 She was from rising before the sun and falling asleep in front of the TV.

 She was from retirement and Grandparent’s Day at elementary school and dance recitals and choir concerts and softball games.
 She was from best friends and vacations in the Smoky Mountains and Tybee Island and Santa Fe.
-From two couples traveling the country and shopping at the Lake.
+From two couples, best friends, traveling the country and shopping at the Lake.
 From coffee on Saturday mornings and growing old together.

-She was from perfume and Pandora charms and Land’s End sweaters and scarves from L.L.
+She was from signature perfume and Pandora charms and Land’s End sweaters and scarves from L.L.
 Bean.
 From new recipes and new bedspreads and new rugs.
 From gardens and bird-feeders.
 She was from Mid-West Living and O Magazine.
 From bookshelves and bookshelves of books.
 From Kindles and laptops.
-She was from photos on Facebook and photos hung on every inch of every wall.
+She was from photos on Facebook and photos hung on every wall.

-She was from pink ball caps skewed to the side and Relay for Life and incredible courage in the fight of her life, for her life.
+She was from pink ball caps skewed to the side to cover her balding head and Relay for Life and incredible courage in the fight for her life.
 From comforting others even at the end of her own journey.
 She was from “Everything’s going to be all right,” and “I love you so much,” and “I’m ready to go.”
 She was from pure love.*

-Memories and impressions of Mom flood my senses.
-The sting of death remains, but I can’t lose her; she’s here.
-My breath rushes in and I fill with the Essence of Her Presence.
-I exhale . . . and I begin to weep.
+Memories and impressions of my mother-in-law flood my senses.
+The sting of death remains, but losing her is impossible: she’s here.
+My breath rushes in and I’m filled with the Essence of Her Presence.
+I exhale . . . then begin to weep.
 My husband’s arms lock around me quick and tight.
-He will hold me as long as I need him to.
-As long as it takes.
+Even in his own grief, he understands the depth of mine.
+He will hold me as long as it takes.

 Grief lives in our house, but so does joy.
 The world without her will never be the same, but the sun will come up and the days will go by.
-The children will keep growing, and a new life will join the family when our grandson is born in a few months.
+The children will keep growing and a new life will join the family when our grandson is born in a few months as we more to come as we remain a family.
 We will laugh and celebrate and dream.
 And when remembrance overwhelms us, we will cry and rail and grieve again.
-There is no escape; we loved her, therefore we are powerless to circumvent mourning.
-I can’t bear it, but somehow I will.
-By leaning into the grief and feeling it in my bones, by going about living our robust lives and by knowing that the two are not mutually exclusive.
+There is no escape.
+We are powerless to circumvent mourning.
+I can’t bear it, but somehow I will, by leaning into the grief and feeling it in my bones, by going about living our robust lives and by knowing that the two are not mutually exclusive.

-Mom wants us to be happy; she told us that in her dying wishes.
-She loved the song, You’ll Be in My Heart, by Phil Collins from the movie, Tarzan, which serendipitously came out the year her granddaughter, Sydney was born with Down syndrome.
-The lyrics speak of the protective and nurturing nature of a mother—and if there is anything she was born to be, it was a mother.
-I think Mom wants us to know she’s still here, loving us, mothering us and if we listen, if we look, we will always find her.
+Mom wants us to be happy.
+She told us that in her dying wishes.
+She loved the song, You’ll Be in My Heart, by Phil Collins from the movie, Tarzan, which serendipitously came out the year our daughter, Sydney, was born with Down syndrome.
+The lyrics speak of the protective and nurturing nature of a maternal figure.
+I think she wants us to know she’s still here, loving us, mothering us.
+And I believe if we listen, if we just look over our shoulders, we will always find her.